 - Insert the sealed sterilization pouches into a steam-clave and run for 30 minutes.

-- Remove from the steam-clave and place on a cooling rack until they can be put away.
+- Remove from the steam-clave and place it on a cooling rack until they can be put away.

 Remember guys, if you don’t have an ultrasonic cleaner, don’t worry!
 Just be diligent and clean any specs of tattoo ink or blood that may be on your equipment.
 Be diligent and keep good habits.
 The pay off is a great reputation for cleanliness, and that means more customers.